lorenzo85/scenarios-ica/egress-gateways/step9/text.md

-Update the `httpbin-egressgateway` gateway resource to enable egress **HTTPs** traffic for `httpbin.org`.
+The service entry resource added in the previous steps has just enabled *HTTPs* communication to the external service `httpbin.org` from the Istio sidecar proxies, but exactly as before, the *HTTPs* requests are not going through the egress gateway just yet.

-Use the following configuration properties:
+Update the `httpbin-egressgateway` gateway resource created previously to allow egress *HTTPs* traffic for host `httpbin.org`, using the following configuration properties:

 *gateway:*
 - name: `httpbin-egressgateway`